 Biomechanics, Physical Ergonomics, & Safety

-Research in physical ergonomics and biodynamics is concerned with occupational ergonomics and cumulative trauma, as well as personalized medicine for the prevention and treatment of spine disorders.
+Research in biodynamics and physical ergonomics is concerned with understanding musculoskeletal disorder (MSD) causal pathways in order to enhance and control occupational ergonomics and cumulative trauma risk, as well as personalized medicine for the prevention and treatment of spine disorders.
 Research focuses on discovering and characterizing risk factors for injury and designing and evaluating interventions to reduce injury risk and enhance the safety and productivity of the humans in systems as diverse as healthcare, manufacturing, warehousing, emergency services, and education.

 The Department of Integrated Systems Engineering offers undergraduate and graduate students coursework and research opportunities in biomechanics, physical ergonomics, and occupational safety.
-Faculty, research staff, and students affiliated with the Spine Research Institute, Biodynamics Laboratory, Center for Occupational Health in Automotive Manufacturing, Orthopaedic Ergonomics Laboratory, and the Engineering Laboratory for Human Factors/Ergonomics/Safety conduct research focused on the intersection of people, technology, and work, with the objective of improving the design and performance of work systems that preserve and promote worker health and allow people to work more effectively.
+Faculty, research staff, and students affiliated with the Spine Research Institute, Biodynamics Laboratory, John and Mary Lib White Laboratory, Center for Occupational Health in Automotive Manufacturing, Orthopaedic Ergonomics Laboratory, and the Engineering Laboratory for Human Factors/Ergonomics/Safety conduct research focused on the intersection of both the physical and cognitive aspects of people, technology, and work, with the objective of improving the design and performance of work systems that preserve and promote worker health enhance MSD resolution, and allow people to work more effectively.

-We provide an integrative systems perspective linking technology, epidemiology, statistical methods, and industrial engineering work analysis techniques, with knowledge about humans from anthropometry, physiology, biomechanics, psychology, anatomy, kinesiology, rehabilitation sciences, and medicine to:
+We provide an integrative systems perspective linking technology, epidemiology, statistical methods, and industrial engineering work analysis techniques, with knowledge about humans from anthropometry, physiology, cognition, biochemistry, biomechanics, psychology, cognition, biochemistry, anatomy, kinesiology, rehabilitation sciences, and medicine to: